 8. Green tint and other display issues

 Now, we’ve come to the focal point of this quite good device — the display.
-It’s all the question of taste and personal preferences, and many users don’t mind the 720p resolution of the PenTile OLED display at all.
+It’s all a question of taste and personal preferences, and many users don’t mind the 720p resolution of the PenTile OLED display at all.
 However, there seem to be a few problems with the display itself.

 Allegedly, some users recognized a green tint on their displays.
 Since you can’t tweak contrast and colors on the Mi A3, go for a reboot.
 If the issue persists, reset your device to factory settings.
 And if it’s still present, your display might be faulty so contact your vendor.

-Moving on, the pulse-width modulation (PWM) flicker on lower brightness can be quite bad for your eyes.
+Moving on, the pulse-width modulation (PWM) flicker at lower brightness can be quite bad for your eyes.
 Especially if you read for an extensive period.
 Xiaomi should address this on Android 10 by replacing PWM with DC brightness instead.
 We can just wait and see.

 Overheating is a major issue on any phone, and it seems that it is a Xiaomi Mi A3 issue as well.
 Users report that the device is quite hot on touch, especially while charging.
 If you are experiencing temperatures that go above 40 degrees Celsius even when the device is idle or barely stressed, we recommend requesting a replacement of the device.